Winshipe/Normalise-Paired-Regions/README.md

 Normalizes coverage between regions given by a tab separated file ie chr:1-1000<tab>chr2:1000-2000<tab>...

-The minimum coverage setting will cause regions which fall below the threshold to be skipped and the matching regions will instead be normalized to the lowest which falls above the threshold. e.g.
+The minimum coverage setting will cause regions which fall below the threshold to be skipped and the matching regions will instead be normalized to the lowest which falls above the threshold.
+For example:

---min_covg 5 on the following
+--min_covg 5 on the following<br>
-R1: 7x, R2: 3x, R3: 10x, R4: 8x
+Reg1: 7x, Reg2: 3x, Reg3: 10x, Reg4: 8x<br>
-would yield
+would yield<br>
-R1: 7x, R2: 3x, R3: 7x, R4: 7x
+Reg1: 7x, Reg2: 3x, Reg3: 7x, Reg4: 7x

 Usage: normalize_paired_regions [OPTIONS] --regions <PATH> --bams <PATHS>...